Dharmapala Thangka CentreTibetan Antiques

 Thogchags

-Thogchags are metal objects that can range in length from 2 to about 15 cm | 0.8 to about 6".
-Many of the early Thogchags probably had practical uses and may have been part of horse harnesses, belt buckles or brooches.
+Thogchags can be between 2 and approximately 15 cm long.
+Many of the early thogchags probably had practical uses and may have been parts of horse harnesses or served as belt buckles or brooches.

 Source: Wikipedia